-The Administration Building (Building A) houses the administrative offices, Adult Education and Skills Training, Office of Student Services, the bookstore, the Business Office, and the WorkKeys Lab.
+The Administration Building (Building A) houses the administrative offices, Adult Education and Skills Training, Office of Student Services, Human Resources, the bookstore, Upward Bound Program, and the computer lab.
 Programs offered in the Administration Building are computer science, office administration, and cosmetology.
 Faculty offices for each program are also housed here.